Contact Us

 How to measure OCR accuracy?

 OCR accuracy can be measured by the portion of characters in a text that the OCR tool can extract without mistakes.
 For example, 99% accuracy means that 990 out of 1000 characters are correctly recognized.
+Commonly, semantic similarity scores are used to measure the accuracy of the OCR tools.

 Is there any active research to surpass these limitations?

 Since it was first introduced, OCR has evolved and it is used in almost every major industry now.
 As it still has areas to be improved, research in OCR has continued.
 Advances in computer vision and deep learning algorithms contribute to the increased accuracy of this technology.
-Right now, OCR tools can reach beyond 99% accuracy in typewritten texts.
-However, higher accuracy levels are desired as companies still make use of human intervention to check for potential errors.

 The current focus of research in OCR technology is mostly on handwriting recognition and cursive text recognition.

-Handwriting Recognition
+Handwriting recognition

 The research on handwriting recognition also leverages the dynamic motion created during the handwriting process to identify characters.
 While the main problem with handwriting recognition is the variety of character styles, OCR accuracy in this area is constantly but slowly improving.

 The joined letters are clearly harder to recognize than printed texts.
-This situation brings more errors in OCR tools, and these shapes of the letters do not provide enough information to allow the software to perceive them correctly.
+This situation brings more errors in OCR tools, and the shapes of the letters do not provide enough information to allow the software to perceive them correctly.

 Further reading